carvasquez206/A5-DayPlanner/README.md

 # DayPlanner5

 A simple calendar application that allows a user to save events for each hour of the day.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
-I'll se [Moment.js](https://momentjs.com/) library to work with date and time.
+I'll use [Moment.js](https://momentjs.com/) library to work with date and time.

 ## User Story